 You’ll also want to keep your vehicle well-maintained, so that you don’t risk an accident because of a breakdown.

 Don’t ever get on the road if you’ve been drinking.
 You might also want to find another driver if you are taking prescription medication that can impair your ability to drive.

-Your first concern when you have been hurt in a car crash should be your physical well-being.
+Your first concern if you’re hurt in a car crash should be your physical well-being.
 If, for any reason, you don’t believe that you can move under your own power, don’t attempt to.
-Wait for emergency medical professionals to arrive, and let them determine exactly how you should be treated.
+Wait for emergency medical professionals to arrive, and let them determine exactly how to treat you.
 Be certain to advise them of anything that seems out of the ordinary, regardless of how minor it may seem.
-Often, the most debilitating injuries—back, neck or spinal cord injuries—are not as readily apparent in the initial moments after a car crash.
+Often, the most debilitating injuries—back, neck, or spinal cord injuries—are not readily apparent in the initial moments after a car crash.

-There are two other critical steps to take after a motor vehicle accident—gather as much information as you can about other drivers, as well as any potential witnesses; and, if possible, take pictures of everything related to the accident, from your injuries to the damage to any vehicles to the road conditions at the time of the crash.
+There are two other critical steps to take after a motor vehicle accident—gather as much information as you can about other drivers, as well as any potential witnesses; and, if possible, take pictures of everything related to the accident, including your injuries, the damage to vehicles, and the road conditions at the time of the crash.
 Both of these steps will greatly assist your attorney when building your case for full and fair compensation for your losses.

 If you decide to pursue legal action to recover compensation for your losses, you want to retain an attorney as soon as possible.
-The longer you wait, the greater the risk that evidence will be lost, or that witnesses will forget what they saw, or cannot be located.
+The longer you wait, the greater the risk that evidence will be lost or that witnesses will forget what they saw or be unavailable.
 In addition, under what is known as the statute of limitations, there is a limited time within which you can file a claim for your losses.